Frefreak/skywalking/docs/en/concepts-and-designs/event.md

 ### Type

 The type of the event.
-This field is friendly for UI visualization, where events of type `Normal` is considered as normal operations, while `Error` is considered as unexpected operations, such as `Crash` events, therefore we can mark them with different colors to be easier identified.
+This field is friendly for UI visualization, where events of type `Normal` are considered as normal operations, while `Error` is considered as unexpected operations, such as `Crash` events, therefore we can mark them with different colors to be easier identified.

 ### Message